US STOCKS-Wall St ends higher as bank contagion fears ease, Fed eyed

 By Caroline Valetkevitch

-NEW YORK, March 20 (Reuters) - U.S. stocks ended higher on Monday after a deal to rescue Credit Suisse and central bank efforts to bolster confidence in the financial system relieved investors, while participants also weighed the likelihood of a pause in rate hikes from the Federal Reserve this week.
+NEW YORK, March 20 (Reuters) - U.S. stocks jumped on Monday after a deal to rescue Credit Suisse and central bank efforts to bolster confidence in the financial system relieved investors, while participants also weighed the likelihood of a pause in rate hikes from the Federal Reserve this week.

 Also, major central banks moved on Sunday to bolster the flow of cash around the world.

+The collapse of Silicon Valley Bank and Signature Bank SBNY.O shook markets earlier this month, leading to a rout in banking stocks and worries that central bank monetary tightening would create a recession.

-"In today's price action, you see the market containing those banks, so it's not spreading.
-On top of it, we're seeing a risk off in the market," said Quincy Krosby, chief global strategist at LPL Financial in Charlotte, North Carolina.
+While some bank shares were still lower on Monday, the weakness appeared to be contained, said Quincy Krosby, chief global strategist at LPL Financial in Charlotte, North Carolina.

-Among other regional banks, PacWest Bancorp PACW.O was up after the bank said deposit outflows had stabilized, while New York Community Bancorp NYCB.N climbed after the bank's unit agreed to buy deposits and loans from Signature Bank.
+Helping optimism, New York Community Bancorp NYCB.N climbed 31.7% after a unit of the bank agreed to buy deposits and loans from Signature Bank.

 "Where it is another bank coming in, that is the kind of headline that helps underpin confidence in the banking system," Krosby said.
 "It helps to halt the panic and fear."

-The Credit Suisse takeover helped the market, but U.S.-listed shares of Credit Suisse CS.N were down sharply on Monday, while UBS Group shares were up.

-Regional bank First Republic Bank FRC.N also was down sharply following a downgrade by S&P Global and a report of more fundraising that fanned worries about the bank's liquidity despite a $30 billion rescue last week.
-Trading in shares of the bank was halted several times due to volatility.
+Among other regional banks, PacWest Bancorp PACW.O closed up 10.8% after the bank said deposit outflows had stabilized.

-Investors are also focused on this week's Fed decision.
-Before the turmoil with the banks earlier this month, many market participants had been factoring in a 50 basis-point interest rate hike from the Fed at its March meeting this week.
+Investors are also focused on the Fed's decision when policymakers conclude a two-day meeting on Wednesday.
+Before the turmoil with the banks earlier this month, many market participants had been factoring in a 50 basis-point interest rate hike from the Fed at its March meeting.

-Fed funds futures as of Monday were showing a 26.9% probability of the Fed holding its overnight rate at a current 4.5%-4.75% when policymakers conclude a two-day meeting on Wednesday, according to CME's FedWatch Tool.
+Fed funds futures now show a 28.4% probability of the Fed holding its overnight rate at 4.5%-4.75%, and a 71.6% likelihood of a 25 basis-point increase, according to CME's FedWatch Tool.

-Shares of Amazon.com AMZN.O were down following the company's plans to slash another 9,000 jobs.
+Shares of Amazon.com AMZN.O fell 1.3% on the day following the company's plans to slash another 9,000 jobs.

+Volume on U.S. exchanges was 12.48 billion shares, compared with the 12.60 billion average for the full session over the last 20 trading days.

+Advancing issues outnumbered declining ones on the NYSE by a 1.69-to-1 ratio; on Nasdaq, a 1.05-to-1 ratio favored advancers.

 (Reporting by Caroline Valetkevith in New York Additional reporting by Shubham Batra, Amruta Khandekar and Ankika Biswas in Bengaluru Editing by Vinay Dwivedi and Matthew Lewis)